AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-classic-desktop-app.md

 ## System requirements for Adobe Dynamic Media Classic desktop app {#system-requirements-dmc-app}

-Adobe Dynamic Media Classic desktop app is compatible with the following operating systems:
+The Adobe Dynamic Media Classic desktop app is compatible with the following operating systems:

 * macOS 10.10 or newer.
 * Windows&reg; 7 or newer.